carlosgj/ashcomm/README.md

 processed to determine precise location and timing information.

 It is written in Python3 on a Linux platform.
-It does not use any libraries or modules that are not part of a standard Python distribution.
-There's no reason it shouldn't run on a Windows system that has Python3 installed.
+It does not use any libraries or modules that are not part of a standard Python distribution, other than xmodem (install with "pip3 install xmodem") which is only needed for working with the receiver's internal file storage.
+I haven't tried it, but there's no reason ashtech.py shouldn't run on a Windows system that has Python3 installed.

 So far, I've tested the program on a standard Z12 receiver and on a Z12-REF reference station.
 I have a micro-Z reference station and